Mallhw/CMU-Computational-Biology/README.md

 5. Xenophon

 Labs are run by Josh Kangas in the evenings.
 Topics learned are:
+1. Pipetting
+2. Bacterial Isolation
+3. DNA Extraction from Water Sample
+4. DNA Extraction from Soil Sample
+5. Bacterial Isolation and Culture
+6. Whole Genome Sequencing and Glycerol Stocks
-1. Sequencing DNA & RNA
+7. Sequencing DNA & RNA
-2. Growing bacteria
+8. Growing bacteria
-3. Assisted Liquid Handling Machines
+9. Liquid Handling Robots
+10. DNA PCR
+11. Antibiotic Resistance Assesment
+12. Transfection
-4. New Genetic Sequencing
+13. New Genetic Sequencing
-5. Sanger Method
+14. Sanger Method
-6. Gassuain Process
+15. Gassuain Process

 ## Folders
 Each of the folders contain the different coding parts of each section.